CarlosADuranVIllalobos/Tuning-Multivariable-Controller/README.md

 # Tuning-Multivariable-Controller
 Comparison of different tuning approaches for multivariable data using and end-point Model Predictive Controller(MPC) using simulations two biopharmaceutical manufacture: Penicillin and Chinese Hamster Ovary cells production.
 The objective of the end-point MPC is to reduce variability by modifing an optimal feed.
+This work was used to provide the results provided in the article in review "Tuning of end-point model predictive controllers for bio-pharmaceutical manufacture.", Control Engineering Practice Journal.

 To run the controller use the file MPC_main.m in each folder.
 The folders and subfolders are described below:

 - Folder IndPensim: Provides the functions to run the controller for the IndPenSim simulation.
     - Subfolder Results: Stores and plots results.